Skip to main content

 In order to deploy your code, navigate to the "Code Delivery" tab.

-Here, on the first tab → "Git deployment":
+Here, on the first tab → "Git Deployment":

-2. Copy SSH public key and add it to your SCM provider (GitHub, GitLab)
+2. Connect GitHub using OAuth or copy the SSH public key and add it to your SCM provider (GitHub, GitLab, Bitbucket)

 Enable Git Integration